 - 1. Liaises with and between the Board Chair, the CEO, and Board members to support effective Board governance and oversight of the Program. - 2.
 Supports the Board in managing its relationship with Council and overseeing the management of various relationships with the Program team, the City, the Province, Canada, Indigenous Peoples, partners and stakeholders. - 3.
 Coordinates the administration of the orientation, onboarding, and professional development program for all Board members. - 4.
-Oversees and coordinates Board meetings and if required, meetings of the Committees. - 5.
-Together with the Board Chair and the CEO, creates and maintains the Board's workplan. - 6.
-Coordinates meetings, prepares and coordinates the distribution of Board agendas, information packages, resolutions, correspondence, and records, in conjunction with the Board Chair, the CEO, and the City Clerk (or delegate) and in accordance with the guidelines in the Governance Manual and the GL Bylaw. - Ensures the Board's annual schedule, communication procedures, Board meeting notices, and agendas are filed with the City Clerk (or delegate) and published on the City's website and Green Line website.38 - Attends all Board meetings (including closed sessions of Board meetings unless excused by the Board Chair), ensures proper meeting minutes are recorded and filed with the City Clerk (or delegate), and maintains attendance records.
+Oversees and coordinates Board meetings and meetings of the Committees. - 5.
+Together with the Committee Chairs and the CEO, creates and maintains the Committee Work Plans. - 6.
+Support the CEO and Board Chair in creating the Board Annual Plan by reviewing the Board Annual Plan as required.